R. Jay Soward

-Rodney Jay Soward (born January 16, 1978) is a former gridiron football wide receiver.
-He was drafted by the Jacksonville Jaguars in the first round of the 2000 NFL Draft, but only played one season after multiple suspensions derailed his career.
-He was indefinitely suspended by the NFL in 2002.
+Rodney Jay Soward (born January 16, 1978) is an American former professional football player who was a wide receiver in the National Football League (NFL) and Canadian Football League (CFL).
+He played college football for the USC Trojans and was selected by the Jacksonville Jaguars in the first round of the 2000 NFL draft.
+Multiple suspensions derailed his career and he was indefinitely suspended by the NFL in 2002.
+He later played for the Toronto Argonauts of the Canadian Football League (CFL), with whom he won the Grey Cup.

 College career

-Soward burst onto the college football scene with a 4-touchdown game vs. UCLA in his freshman season with USC.
+Soward burst onto the college football scene with a 4-touchdown game against UCLA in his freshman season with USC.

 Professional career

 Jacksonville Jaguars

-The Jacksonville Jaguars took Soward with their first-round selection (29th overall) in the 2000 NFL Draft.
-He did not take the pressure of being a first-round selection very well.
-"I think the hardest part for me was dealing with all the pressure after getting drafted," he recalls.
-"I didn’t play well my first year so people wore on me a lot.
+The Jacksonville Jaguars selected Soward with their first-round selection (29th overall) in the 2000 NFL draft.
+He did not take the pressure of being a first-round selection very well stating: "I think the hardest part for me was dealing with all the pressure after getting drafted.
+I didn’t play well my first year so people wore on me a lot.
 I wish I would have went to New Orleans in the second round.
-I wish I hadn’t ever been a first round draft pick.
+I wish I hadn't ever been a first round draft pick.
 I felt that New Orleans had a better staff to suit me at that time.
 I think being with those guys would have changed my future in the NFL."
 He signed a five-year contract with the team for $5.5 million on July 14, 2000.

 After wearing out his welcome with the Jaguars in training camp, before playing in his first game under head coach Tom Coughlin (who had gone so far as to send a limousine, at the team's expense, to pick up Soward every day for practice, just to make sure he would come), he was suspended several times by the NFL for violating the league's substance abuse policy.

 He was ruled inactive for the team's first game in 2000, but played in the next 12 games.
 He was ruled inactive for the team's week 15 game against the Arizona Cardinals for violating a team rule.
 He returned to play in week 16, until he was placed on the team's non-football illness list on December 21, 2000, ending his season.